 The Voormi High E Hood is a merino wool-polyester blend hoody that offers the best weather protection and warmth of any jacket tested.
-It features a fitted ¾ zip design with functional pockets and even a ponytail pocket in the hood!
-It offers full coverage in the form of a big balaclava, to help weather out any storm.
+It features a fitted ¾ zip design with functional pockets and even a ponytail passthrough in the hood.
+It offers full coverage in the form of a big balaclava to help weather out any storm.
 Its style is cute and easy to wear in town or while exploring trails in the mountains.
-Our biggest caveat is the stiff materials that make fit difficult — especially in the arms.
+Our biggest caveat is the stiff materials that make adaptable fit challenging — especially in the arms.

 This excellent technical jacket has all the warmth features you'd want while tackling big mountain peaks and hanging out near cold mountain streams.